 A thoroughly modern prop with mobility in the loose and power in the tight has cast Nathan Catt in the mould of a potential international player.
 It was acknowledged by his gong as Bath’s Most Improved Player in 2010 ahead of Scott Hobson and Ben Williams.

 Born in Bristol and educated at Clevedon Community School and City of Bath College, Nathan joined Bath from school when he was 16.
-His Saxons debut was off the bench for Dan Cole in the 66-0 win over Portugal at Edgeley Park, the home of Sale Sharks in January 2009.
+His Saxons debut was off the bench for Dan Cole in the 66-0 win over Portugal at Edgeley Park, then the home of Sale Sharks, in January 2009.
 He was also a member of the squad that won the 2010 Churchill Cup in Denver and New Jersey.

 He said: “My family is close.
 I have been here for seven years and I would not want to be anywhere else.
 I’m living the dream.”
 Nathan acknowledges the “fantastic help” he has been given by loose-head props David Flatman and David Barnes at the Recreation Ground.

 “I learned a huge amount from them.
 Everyone is always chipping in and that is one of the best reasons to be at Bath.”

 2009 P(R) 2010 Churchill Cup – Ru(R) 2014 I(R)

 Last updated: January 27, 2014